 We also offer unlimited access to a curated catalog of courses through our Consumer, Enterprise and Team plan subscriptions.
 The courses selected for the subscription offerings are among the highest quality, most relevant, and most popular on our platform.
-Learners can access the Consumer subscription plan for a monthly fee, whereas enterprise plans have annual licenses that are priced based on volume.
+Pricing for our subscription plans typically begins at a range of \$20-\$30 per seat per month, subject to geographic variations.